-“At the heart of it I’d rather try to make the audience feel a little something in their throats, even if there’s a ‘tough guy’ in there.
+“At the heart of it I’d rather try to make the audience feel a little something in their throats.
 I’d much rather have a moment like that than some crazy drone shot of a whip or scrub.”

 So yeah, we raced a lot of BMX.
 I was kind of a theatre nerd too, so that’s what got me into wanting to make movies and be a producer.
 I became a pro BMX racer in the early eighties and moved from northern to southern California to become a filmmaker in Long Beach.
 It was there that I got involved with SE Racing, which was like the Pro Circuit or the FMF of the BMX world, one of those small, hardcore brands.
 I worked there, I was going to school, and racing, before I got involved in business side of BMX.
 Bob Morales (of ASV Levers) and I became business partners on a little BMX bike distribution company.
 We did that for a few years before we got bought out by GT bicycles, where I worked for ten years before I started doing this.
 It’s been kind of a weird journey, from being super into dirt bikes and maybe becoming a filmmaker, to actually doing it… forty years later. (laughs)

 I love this BMX riff, I’m trying to remember all I can right now from that documentary: Joe Kid on a Stingray.
 You ever see that?